-Ecchymosis, or more commonly known as a “black eye," usually happens from some type of trauma to the eye.
-The trauma causes the tissue around the eye to become bruised.
-Your child's healthcare provider will examine the eye closely to make sure there's no damage to the eye itself or to the bones around the eye.
+A black eye (ecchymosis) often happens from some type of injury to the area around the eye.
+The injury causes the tissue around the eye to become bruised.
+Your child's healthcare provider will examine the eye closely.
+The provider will check to make sure there's no damage to the eye itself or to the bones around the eye.

 What is the treatment for a black eye?

-Most black eyes heal completely and don't cause any damage to the eye.
+Most black eyes heal fully and don't cause any damage to the eye.
 Treatment may include:

 Warm compresses to the eye after the first 24 hours

-Keep the child's head elevated to help decrease the amount of swelling
+Keep your child's head raised to help decrease the amount of swelling

 It's important to know that the swelling and bruise may appear to spread and go down the cheek or to the other eye.
 This is normal.
-Talk with your child's healthcare provider if the bruising and swelling doesn't resolve on its own.
+Talk with your child's healthcare provider if the bruising and swelling doesn't go away on its own.

 Eye Injury.
 American Academy of Pediatrics